approach0/docs/content/en/appendix_indri.md

 -7.76151        /home/tk/wuhao_search/corpus/ohsumed/0017950    0       112
 -7.8206 /home/tk/wuhao_search/corpus/ohsumed/0016765    0       271
 ```
-where `test-query.xml` is a query file (you should create it) specifying a single query keyword `dog`:
+where `test-query.xml` is a query file (you should create it) which in here it specifies a single query keyword *dog*:
 ```
 <parameters>
         <query>dog</query>